 Cold Brew Concentrate Ratio

-The cold brew ratio for concentrate is so simple.
 It’s simply 1 part ground coffee beans to 4 cups water.
 Done!
 The cold brew ratio for straight-up cold brew (not concentrate) is 1 part ground coffee beans to 8 cups water.

 How to Make Cold Brew Coffee Concentrate

-Step 2: Grind Your Beans Just Right
+Step 1: Grind Your Beans at a Larger Grind

 Take one cup of beans and grind them.
 Go for a medium-to-large grind – not too fine.
 Preferably, you can grind your beans at home for the freshest, most flavorful result – but if you need to have them ground at the store or coffee shop, you’ll still be in good shape.

-Step 3: Just Add Water and Stir
+Step 2: Just Add Water and Stir

-Place the grounds in a 40-ounce or larger jar or pitcher with airtight lid, and add 4 cups cool water.
-I like to use one of my big 2-quart mason jars (affiliate link).
+Place the grounds in a 40-ounce or larger jar or pitcher with airtight lid (a 2-quart mason jar is perfect), and add 4 cups cool water.
 Preferably filtered, but if you don’t have it, no biggie.
-And then stir!
-The grounds and water need to be good and stirred together to get the everything flowing.

-Step 4: Let it Steep at Room Temperature
+Step 3: Let it Steep at Room Temperature

 Put the lid on the jar or pitcher and sit it somewhere on your kitchen counter, out of direct sunlight.
 And let it sit overnight (at least 6 hours), or up to 12 hours.

 I’ve strained my iced coffee a gazillion ways, and I suppose every single one qualifies as a hack.
-Here are a few ideas for how to strain cold brew coffee:

 - Pour it into a French press and gently push down the plunger.
 Pour out the iced coffee concentrate.